 Caitlyn Smith is an artist/songwriter from Minnesota.
 Her songs have been recorded by a number of music’s biggest stars such as Jason Aldean, Rascal Flatts, Kenny Rogers, Dolly Parton, Lady Antebellum and Garth Brooks.
 She also co-wrote Meghan Trainor’s current hit featuring John Legend, “Like I’m Gonna Lose You”.
-She's traveled the country with American icon Willie Nelson, and toured the US opening for Sheryl Crow, Dierks Bentley and Eric Church.
-Her undeniable ability to grab someone by the heartstrings with only a guitar and her astounding voice proves to be an experience one does not forget.
+She's traveled the country with American icon, Willie Nelson, and toured the US opening for Sheryl Crow, Dierks Bentley and Eric Church.
+Caitlyn just finished touring for her debut album, Starfire.

 Singer-songwriter Kip Moore explored his own experiences of growing up in a small Georgia town and working diligently for years to achieve his musical dreams to create his MCA Nashville debut album, Up All Night.
 The album poetically captures those unforgettable coming-of-age moments, especially for those longing for a life beyond a small town's borders, as well as the roller coaster of love and heartbreak at any age.
 He delivers these honest and deeply personal lyrics with a gravelly voice weathered by life's detours and disappointments and strengthened by his dreams and unyielding determination.
 Up All Night, which includes the hit "Somethin' 'Bout a Truck," is infused with relentless intensity, both of passion and frustration, that is earning rave reviews from critics.
 His energetic live shows, including a spring tour with Billy Currington and David Nail, are quickly drawing a large and enthusiastic fan base."For years, I have been searching for the missing link between blue-collar rock and country music," says noted journalist/historian Robert K. Oermann, who writes for Music Row magazine.
 "This year, I think I have heard it.
 His name is Kip Moore.
 There is fiery, urgent intensity in his voice.
 His lyrics vibrate with conviction and true grit.
 The melodies have gripping, heart-in-throat passion."